mBrandt85/cygni/README.md

 Express server in the backend, fetching artist data fom MusicBrainz via api route's MBID parameters.
 Fetching additional data from Wikipedia and album images from CoverArtArchive.

+React SPA in the frontend, served by Express in Production.
+Displaying results and saving search history in localStorage to avoid to many unnecessary requests, and loading time.

 ## Setup

 ### Installing dependencies